QuantEcon/lecture-python.myst/lectures/svd_intro.md

 Thus, we want to fit equation {eq}`eq:VARfirstorder` in a situation in which we have a number $n$ of observations  that is small relative to the number $m$ of variables that appear in the vector $X_t$.

-We'll use  efficient algorithms for computing and for constructing reduced rank approximations of  $\hat A$ in formula {eq}`eq:hatAversion0`.

 To reiterate and supply more  detail about how we can efficiently calculate the pseudo-inverse $X^+$, as our  estimator $\hat A$ of $A$ we form an  $m \times m$ matrix that  solves the least-squares best-fit problem